Araya Station (Gunma)

 Araya Station (新屋駅, Araya-eki) is a passenger railway station in the city of Maebashi, Gunma Prefecture, Japan, operated by the private railway operator Jōmō Electric Railway Company.

 Lines

 Araya Station is a station on the Jōmō Line located 12.0 kilometers from the terminus of the line at Chūō-Maebashi.

 Station layout

 Araya Station is an unattended station consisting of a single side platform serving traffic in both directions.

-Adjacent stations

 History

 Araya Station was opened on November 10, 1928.

 Surrounding area

 The station is located in a suburban residential area.